GimelStudio/design-documents/README.md

 Documents and UI Mockups about the application design (both visual and technical) to use as a blueprint for development.

-**Please note that this document is in major development right now and is subject to change.
+**Please note that this document is now OUTDATED in certain parts and is subject to change.
 This means that you should feel free to suggest idea and improvements!**

 *Please put mockups in the images/mockups directory only.*